DataDog/integrations-core/apache/README.md

     #   apache_password: example_password
     #   disable_ssl_validation: true # if you need to disable SSL cert validation, i.e. for self-signed certs
     ```
-    Change the `apache_status_url` parameter value and configure it for your environment.
+    Change the `apache_status_url` parameter values and configure them for your environment.
     See the [sample apache.yaml](https://github.com/DataDog/integrations-core/blob/master/apache/conf.yaml.example) for all available configuration options.